 However, this was not practical for the minority Jains to have different Jain calendars for different cities of India.
-Hence, probably around 1500 years ago, the Jain Ächäryas decided to use the Hindu calendar of the city of Jodhapur; Rajasthan (India), popularly known as the Candasucand calendar as a basis to create a new Jain calendar.
+Hence, probably around 1500 years ago, the Jain Ächäryas decided to use the Hindu calendar of the city of Jodhapur; Rajasthan (India),popularly known as the Candasucand calendar as a basis to create a new Jain calendar.

-To convert Jodhapur Hindu calendar into a Jain calendar for all Jains throughout India, certain changes were made to the Jodhapur Hindu calendar to distinctly identify Jain religious days and its religious needs.
+To convert the Hindu calendar into a Jain calendar, certain changes were made to the Jodhapur Hindu calendar to distinctly identify Jain religious days and its religious needs.
 Presently it is done in the same way but some sects have changed the city from Jodhapur to Mumbai.
 These changes are defined later in this article.